Component parts and Assembly

 André The Netherlands/Holland.

 Well that's just what happened because within almost days of posting this information another owner contacted me with not only a rear N/S door that wouldn't lock but a Boot (5th Door )door that was jammed and couldn't be opened.
 See page 25.
-The circumstances were uncannily alike both owners had purchased used 'A' Class both had only ownerd them for a few weeks. and the door lock problem turned out to be an identical problem, in that the internal locking button cable had broken at the lock end leaving an 'S' shaped length of the cable/rod
+The circumstances were uncannily alike both owners had purchased used 'A' Class both had only owned them for a few weeks. and the door lock problem turned out to be an identical problem, in that the internal locking button cable had broken at the lock end leaving an 'S' shaped length of the cable/rod

 a